mtobesyajerry-sudo/law-firms1/README.md

-# AML/CFT Compliance System for Tanzanian Law Firms
+# AML/CFT/CPF Risk Assessment System for Banks and Financial Institutions

-A comprehensive AML/CFT compliance management system designed specifically for law firms in Tanzania to conduct self-assessments, manage client due diligence (KYC/CDD), perform sanctions screening, and maintain regulatory compliance with the Anti-Money Laundering Act, 2006 and Financial Intelligence Unit (FIU) requirements.
+A comprehensive risk assessment system designed specifically for banks and financial institutions in Tanzania to conduct self-assessments of their Anti-Money Laundering (AML), Counter-Financing of Terrorism (CFT), and Counter-Proliferation Financing (CPF) compliance frameworks.

 ## Overview

-This system guides law firms through structured, risk-based compliance processes aligned with Tanzanian AML regulations, Law Society guidelines, and FATF Recommendations.
-It features comprehensive KYC/CDD workflows, automated risk scoring, sanctions screening, matter management with AML triggers, and detailed compliance reporting.
-The system includes robust role-based access control with multiple user types for different organizational functions.
+This system guides financial institutions through a structured, risk-based assessment process aligned with Bank of Tanzania guidelines and FATF Recommendations.
+It features a three-tier approach based on institutional risk, automatic risk scoring, and comprehensive reporting.
+The system includes role-based access control with admin and client user types.

 ## 🔐 Security Implementation